Customer Experience Strategy

 • ramp speed risk

-• service quality risk during scale
+• quality consistency risk

 • escalation and incident risk